AdobeDocs/workfront.en/help/quicksilver/planning/records/create-records.md

 -->

-## Create records by copying and pasting information from an external list
+## Create records by copying and pasting them from an external list

 1. Start creating records in the Table view, as described in the section [Create records by manually adding them to a record type](#create-records-by-manually-adding-them-to-a-record-type) in this article.